- What Does an Architect Do?

-It is intended that the winning, commended and other entries selected for exhibition will be exhibited at the 2020 RIAI Student Award Ceremony and Exhibition to take place in October 2020.
+It is intended that the winning, commended and other entries selected for exhibition will be exhibited at the 2022 RIAI Student Award Ceremony and Exhibition to take place at the RIAI Annual Conference in November 2022.
 The exhibition of selected entries will clearly display the student’s name and their Institute of Technology.
 The copyright of all award entries for the purpose of publicity and exhibition rests with the RIAI.
 The copyright for all other purposes rests with the entrants.
-Students whose entries are short-listed for a prize/exhibition may be requested to submit a soft copy image of their entry.
+Students whose entries are short-listed for a prize/exhibition may be requested to submit a hard A1 Board of their entry.

 12. Terms and Conditions

-- No submissions shall be accepted after the submission deadline of 12 noon on Friday 19 June 2020.
+- No submissions shall be accepted after the submission deadline of Friday 17 June 2022.